exercism/v3/languages/python/exercises/concept/dicts/.docs/instructions.md

 You will be given a list of items.
 Each time an item is in the given list, add `1` to the key in the _given_ inventory.
 Each item should be organized by their name and the amount of that item.
 You will also have to delete items from a dictionary.

-You will also have to implement a function which returns a list of `tuples` of all the keys in the _given_ inventory.
+You will also have to implement a function which returns a list of `tuples` of all the key-value pairs in the _given_ inventory.

 ## 1. Create an inventory from a list